wtchoi/SwiftHand/README.md

 #### Step 3.
 Start Emulator
-We recommand following command:
+We recommand following command to setup necessary environment variable:
 ```
 <ADK_ROOT>/tools/emulator -avd <AVD_NAME> -wipe-data -dns-server 127.0.0.1
 ```
 -wipe-data options it to start emulator from the factory-reset state -dns-server 127.0.0.1 option is a trick to disabling internet access. <AVD_NAME> refer the name of AVD created by step 2.

-Step 4.
-Download SiwftHand Tool and benchmark program.
+#### Step 4.
+Download SiwftHand Tool and benchmark programs.
 You can download it from /dist directory of this repository.

-Step 5.
+#### Step 5.
 Set environment variables.
 Following command will do the work.
 ```
 export ADK_ROOT=<ADK_ROOT>
 export ADK_LIB="$ADK_ROOT/tools/lib"